wpogodzin/Project_Voting/README.md

 6. This version will be placed in branch:   f_container :
    - in App.jsx: -2 blocks, +1 block
-   - in Foto.jsx: 1 changes
+   - in Foto.jsx: 1 changesgit